Boyle-Lab/SEMpl/README.md

 ## Demo

 We include a small of generation of the SEM for HNF4A in HepG2 cells.
-Execution time of this demo is approximately XX seconds.
-The expected output is...:
+Execution time of this demo is approximately XX seconds on 20 threads.
+The expected output is:
 ```
+Running Iterative SEM building..
+        PWM: examples/MA0114.1.pwm
+        merge_file: examples/wgEncodeOpenChromDnaseHepg2Pk.narrowPeak.gz
+        bigwig: examples/wgEncodeHaibTfbsHepg2Hnf4asc8987V0416101RawRep1.bigWig
+        TF_name: HNF4A
+         output: results/HNF4A/
+        cachefile flag: results/HNF4A/HNF4A.cache.db
+        verbose
 ....
 ```